Policies & Procedures

 Parents/guardians are required to remain on the premises throughout the lesson.

-30 minutes after the lesson start time, please meet your student and me at the spot where the lesson began.
+At the scheduled end time, be at the same spot where their lesson began, ready to pick up your student.
 Again, please do not have them navigate the deck/steps on their own.
-At this time, I will transfer responsibility for your child's safety back to you; I am unable to provide supervision for children after their lesson finishes.
+At this time, I must transfer responsibility for your student's safety back to you; I am unable to provide supervision for children after their lesson finishes.
+A timely pickup respects my time and that of subsequent students.

 Sickness